MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-44/README.md

 Josh Jones

-Note: Make sure to read the `README.md` located in `./data/README.md` for extra details on the synthetically generated data.

 ## Project Overview

 This project aims to create a ranking of potential merchants to onboard to a BNPL firm, utilising metrics potential growth and loss, current takings and potential future revenue.
 The final ranking is a composite of these metrics, and are split into seperate business areas to see where the firm can profit the most.

-Provided data is synthetically generated individual transaction data, user data and merchant data.
+Provided BNPL transaction data is synthetically generated individual transaction data, user data and merchant data.
 Additionally, income data for SA2 is sourced from the ABS, as is the SA2 to postcode dataset.

+Note: Make sure to read the `README.md` located in `./data/README.md` for extra details on the synthetically generated data.

 ## Repository Structure